Ultrasonic Cleaning is one of the most advanced and effective cleaning systems available today.

 The system will clean almost any type of material highly efficiently, very cost effectively and is safe to use as no chemicals are involved.

-Rainbow International has exclusive use of Ultrasonic Cleaning Systems across it's UK wide network of branches.
+Rainbow International has Ultrasonic Cleaning Systems across it's UK wide network of branches.

 The Benefits of Ultrasonic Cleaning

 - Unique technology provides higher restoration rates than previously achievable - cleaning of delicate and complex articles is possible.

 - All types of electrical goods can be restored or cleaned with very high success rate

 - Simple operation and very low chemical usage - more environmentally friendly than other cleaning systems

 - Ideal for commercial or domestic goods following fire & flood situations - also the system is perfect for general cleaning - dirt and grime is washed away almost instantly

 - Cleans and sanitises to a much higher degree than conventional 'wet cleaning'